kelayamatoz/Digital-Systems-Design-Lab/lab3.md

 # Laboratory Exercise 3: Algorithm Specific Hardware Design
 The last two labs give you some background information on how to design an accelerator.
-In this lab, we will design and implement an accelerator for a real-world application.
+In this lab, we will design and implement accelerators for real-world applications.

 In this lab, we focus more on the algorithm side.
 We will first describe how the algorithm works.
-It is your task to pick the right elements and implement the algorithm using the provided templates.
+Then, it is your task to pick the right elements and implement the algorithm.

 ## Convolution
 In class, we went through an example of performing a 1D convolution.
-In this example, we will be working on figuring out how to perform a 2D convolution on an image.
-Namely, we would like to implement a Sobel filter.
-Given an image of N by M, we convolve each pixel of the image with a horizontal kernel and a vertical kernel as described [here](https://en.wikipedia.org/wiki/Sobel_operator)
+In this example, we will be implementing an accelerator for performing 2D convolution on an image, e.g. a Sobel filter.
+Given an image of N by M, we convolve each pixel of the image with a horizontal kernel and a vertical kernel as described [here](https://en.wikipedia.org/wiki/Sobel_operator).

 First, we introduce a LineBuffer memory structure.
 A LineBuffer is a special case on an N-buffered 1D SRAM exposed to the user.
 It allows one or more rows of DRAM to be buffered into an on-chip memory while the previous rows can be accessed in a logically-rotating way.
 A LineBuffer is generally coupled with a shift register, and the animation below shows the specific usage of this pair in this tutorial.